Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 6. Speaking of books, how about a Book-Scanning Robot Reads 250 Pages Per Minute?

-7. If you are a man, getting along with the in-laws means you have 20% higher chance of not getting divorced.
-If you are a woman, getting along well the in-laws makes you 20% more likely to get divorced.
+7. If you are a man, getting along with the in-laws means you have a 20% higher chance of not getting divorced.
+If you are a woman, getting along well with the in-laws makes you 20% more likely to get divorced.
 Getting Along With The In-Laws Makes Women More Likely To Divorce

-8. Could the first billion dollar athlete be less than a decade away?
+8. Could the first billion-dollar athlete be less than a decade away?
 Why the World's First Billion-Dollar Athlete Is Just a Few Years Away

 9. A business icon died this week.
 Motivational speaker Zig Ziglar dies at age 86.